KamilaSkop/KamilaSkop/README.md

 - 💞️ I’m looking to collaborate on 3D projects
 - 📫 How to reach me ig:tytaniiaa
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I have a orange cat, namet Cassio
+- ⚡ Fun fact: I have a orange cat, named Cassio

 <!---
 KamilaSkop/KamilaSkop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.